kptdev/kpt/docs/design-docs/08-package-variant.md

 vary by region, another by individual site, another by cloud provider, and yet another based on whether we are deploying to development, staging, or production.
-By utilizing resources in the Porch cluster as our input model, we can represent this complexity in a manageable model, rather than scattered in templates or key/value pairs without any structure.
-By using configurable KRM functions to interpret the resources within the package, we enable re-use of those input resources across many packages.
+By utilizing resources in the Porch cluster as our input model, we can represent this complexity in a manageable model that is reused across many packages, rather than scattered in package-specific templates or key/value pairs without any structure.
+KRM functions, also reused across packages but configured as needed for the specific package, are used to interpret the resources within the package.
+This decouples authoring of the packages, creation of the input model, and deploy-time use of that input model within the packages, allowing those activities to be performed by different teams or organizations.

 We refer to the mechanism described above as *configuration injection*.
 It enables dynamic, context-aware creation of variants.
 Another way to think about